Amechi101/concepteur-market-app/Project Specifications.md

 --> Adding Boutiques

-**Next level (Fashion Editor), is allowed to Delete/Add**:

---> Product Tags

---> Product Links

---> Boutiques

-**Final level (Fashioneer), is allowed to Delete/Add**:

---> Product Tags

---> Product Links

---> Boutiques

---> Fiber Content

---> A, B (See Designer Admin Area: General Information)

-Designers Admin Area
+Designers Admin Area (use case)
 ===================================
-The Designers that would like to join the platform to added and maintain their own content, will have their own admin area to upload product information.
+The Designers that would like to join the platform to add and maintain their own content, will have their own admin area to upload product information.
 Their will be two areas where designers will input information **General Information** and **Product Information**.
-The **General information area** will be a one-time save where the designers can update the information at anytime.
-The **Product Information area** will be the 'main' and critical component where the designers will upload the information onto the platform for user viewing, but will be able to update the information at anytime.
-SOme of the information however in **General Information** will be propagated to ease the redundancy of adding simple information over again in the **Product information area**, as well in the **Product Information area**.
+The **General information area** will be where the designers can update basic information at anytime.
+The **Product Information area** will be the **main** and critical component where the designers will upload the information onto the platform for users viewing, but will be able to update the already uploaded information at anytime.
+Some of the information however in **General Information** will be propagated to ease the redundancy of adding simple information over again in the **Product information area**, as well in the **Product Information area**.

 - The #'s and single-letter code show what will sourced and shown to the users via on the product data from the designers input area **General Information** and **Product Information**.

+- **Login**:
+Designers can Login using email/password combination

+- **Invited**:
+Designers can get invited by signup with email, name and phone#

-Critical UX Feature List(General Information)
+Critical Designer Feature List (General Information)
 ----------------------------------------
 - **(9) Name**:

 This information will be the name the designer goes by, and if the designer uses a different name for their label, a checkbox will be provided to allow the designer to select which name appears for Users to see on the product information

 - **Contact Information [internal info.
 For the Indieitude Team]**:

-This is Private information the designer provided if need we need to contact them.
+This is Private information the designer provides if need we need to contact them.
 Information includes:

---> Phone #
+--> Phone#

---> Address[Street # & Name, State, City, Zip Code]

 --> Email

-- **(10) Boutiques or Shapes they sell at [if applicable]**:
+- **(10) Boutiques or Shops they sell at [if applicable]**:

-Information need from them, would be Name of Boutique/Shop & State/City it is located in
+Information needed from them, would be Name of Boutique/Shop & State/City Boutique/Shop is located in

 - **(A) Specialties**:

-Whatever product the designer specializes in making, e.g. Accessories, Bags, Jeans
+Whatever the designer specializes in making, e.g. Accessories, Bags, Jeans

 - **(B) Designer Store information [if applicable]**:

 This is only if the designer owns a physical store, then we would need their address to advertise to users on the product information.

-Critical UX Feature List(Product Information)
+Critical Designer Feature List (Product Information)
 ----------------------------------------
 - **(1) Product Name**: